 Schedule an appointment with our eye specialists for additional information on how pterygium surgery is performed and how it can benefit you.

 How is pterygium surgery performed?

-Pterygium removal surgery is generally performed as an outpatient procedure and takes roughly 30 – 45 minutes.
+Pterygium removal surgery is generally performed as an outpatient procedure by our eye doctor in Boca Raton and takes roughly 30 – 45 minutes.
 You will need to arrange for someone to take you home following your surgery.
 To begin, your ophthalmologist will prep your eyes by administering anesthetic eye drops.
 When you are ready, your ophthalmologist will remove the pterygium and any associated conjunctiva tissue.
 When the pterygium is removed, it is typically replaced with a tissue graft to prevent the pterygium's regrowth.
 Following surgery, our team will go over detailed aftercare instructions with you.
 It may take around a month for your eye to fully heal and your vision to return to normal.
 Your ophthalmologist will schedule several follow-up appointments with you to closely monitor your healing progress.